-- 2. mentoring a group of students in developing their personalized Learning Plans; - 3. providing support for students through support services; or - 4. promoting other methods of student engagement as approved by the superintendent. - (f) provide teacher support and evaluation aligned with the guidelines approved by the State Board-of Education; and - (g) minimize, as much as possible, supervision of non-teaching staff by the principal.
+- 1. teaching a course or hosting an advisory with students; - 2. mentoring a group of students in developing their prersonalized Learning Plans; - 3. providing support for students through support services; or - 4. other methods of student engagement as approved by the superintendent.

+(f) provide teacher support and evaluation aligned with the guidelines approved by the State Board of Education; and

+(g) minimize, as much as possible, supervision of non-teaching staff by the principal.